Dingding1996/distributed-acoustic-sensing/README.md

 ### Current Method — RMS Sliding Window + L2 Anomaly Score

-1. A 0.5 s sliding window scans the full record; the window with maximum RMS energy defines the event time.
-2. Root-sum-of-squares anomaly score across all 7 z-scored features flags anomalous segment `t_window_anomaly`.
+A combined **anomaly score** is formed by z-scoring all 7 features and computing their L2 norm: `score = ‖z‖₂ = √(Σ zᵢ²)` (Root-sum-of-squares).
+Windows exceeding a threshold (default 2.5) define the anomalous segment `t_window_anomaly` used in all subsequent analyses.

 <img src="plots/anomaly_detection.png" width="630">

 ### Suggested Extension — Machine Learning Anomaly Detection

-Applicable to both submarine cable and pipeline contexts from day one.
+Applicable to both submarine cable and pipeline contexts.

 - **Isolation Forest / One-Class SVM** on the 7-feature vector: trained on background windows only; flags observations that deviate from the learned noise distribution.